Open or Gross Lewdness Charges in Las Vegas

 Las Vegas Open Lewdness Attorney

 The criminal charge of gross or open lewdness has harsh penalties.
-Contact Joel Mann, an experienced defense lawyer in Las Vegas, Clark County, Nevada to discuss any criminal accusation of a gross or lewd act in public.
+Contact Joel Mann, an experienced sex crime defense lawyer in Las Vegas, Clark County, Nevada to discuss any criminal accusation of a gross or lewd act in public.
 He can help you fight the charges and give you your legal defense options.

 More Information about Nevada’s Indecent Exposure Statute

 Most states have indecent exposure statutes that specify what body parts cannot be exposed in public.
 Exposure of body parts such as genitals, breasts, buttocks and other sex organs clearly violate the statute in other jurisdictions.
 Although Nevada’s criminal offense certainly applies to any person who intentionally exposes his genitals on a public street corner, the criminal charge can also apply to much less serious offenses since the statute does not specify the parts of the body that cannot be exposed in public.

 It is also important to notes that under NRS 201.210 the prosecution does not need to prove that there was the intent to offend anyone or that the open lewdness was observed by a third party.
 The only thing that the prosecution needs to show is that the person intended to publicly expose him or herself.

 There have been several cases of entrapment especially for gay men in public restrooms who have been charged with open or gross lewdness even though there was no one else in the bathroom and only an undercover police officer witnessed the act.

 Breast Feeding Exception to Open or Gross Lewdness

 In 1995, the Nevada legislature added language clarifying that breastfeeding did not fall under the statute.
 “For purposes of this section, the breastfeeding of a child by the mother of the child does not constitute an act of open and indecent or obscene exposure of the body” according to the Nevada Revised Statutes chapter 105, § 3 at 128.